ARTICLE 1: ORGANIZATION

 - Program Chairpersons and Division Directors shall be faculty members for the purpose of this article.

-- The four Standing Committees shall be: Personnel; Facilities; Curriculum and Instruction; Budget and Center for Excellence in Teaching and Learning Advisory.
+- The four Standing Committees shall be: Faculty Outreach; Facilities; Curriculum and Instruction; Budget and Personnel.

 ARTICLE 2: TERMS OF OFFICE

 - Senate members and their alternates shall be elected for two-year terms.
 Terms shall begin on the first day of September each year.

 - In the event of a vacancy, the elected alternate shall take the place of a departed Senate member and complete the unexpired term of the member.

 - The Instructional Division faculty shall then elect a new alternate by secret ballot.

 - In the event the Instructional Division Program is unable to elect a representative, or an alternate representative, the Senate may select a representative or alternate from the faculty at large.

 - Membership on the Senate shall be limited to two consecutive terms.
 After serving two terms, faculty members shall be eligible to seek re-election after a one year absence from the Senate.
 However, should there not be enough faculty members to fill the vacant position, the Faculty Senate President along with the Executive Committee shall have the ability to extend the current senators term of office for an additional two years.